pts/tinyveracrypt/README.txt

 Q8.
 VeraCrypt has passed a software security audit.
 Did it cover tinyveracrypt?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-No, it hasn't. tinyveracrypt isn't professionally audited software.
+No, it hasn't. tinyveracrypt isn't professionally audited or certified (e.g.
+FIPS-140-2) software.
 If you need such software for encrypted block devices, use vanilla VeraCrypt.

 If you want to conduct a security audit on tinyveracrypt, please contact the author.